-As with all finance agreements, you’ll have to carefully consider whether you can afford the repayments before you sign a contract.
+As with all finance agreements, you’ll have to carefully consider whether you can afford the monthly payments before you sign a contract.
 Cash purchases will always be an option and could suit your individual circumstances better than a finance offer.
 For more information, read our complete car finance guide.

-A used car PCP agreement is similar but you’ll be required to return the car to the dealer after a set period.
-Your deposit and the amount you’ll pay monthly will depend on the car’s current value and the amount the dealer expects to be able to sell the car for when it’s returned.
-A PCP contract will include a mileage cap, too – exceed this, or return the car in poor condition, and you’ll be liable for penalty charges.
+The deposit and monthly payment amount will depend on the car’s price and the amount the dealer expects to be able to sell the car for once it’s returned.
+PCP finance agreements include mileage caps, too – if you exceed this limit, or return the car in poor condition, you may have to pay expensive penalty charges.

 The amount you pay monthly will be determined by, in part, how steeply the dealer expects the car to depreciate over your finance term.
 Used car residual values are often more difficult to predict than new cars and, as a result, dealers may offer more expensive leasing deals on used cars to cover the cost of unexpectedly severe depreciation.

-Buying a used car with a bank loan
+Can I finance a used car with a bank loan?

 Used car finance available through carwow